bitmark-inc/docs/bitmark-references/bitmark-node-software/bitmark-blockain.md

 single hash such that only the same records in the same order will have the same hash.
 It is done by making the hashes of all the records the final elements in a binary tree, with each pair hashed together to get the value above.
-Any item not forming a pair at at some level of the tree is hashed with itself.
+Any item not forming a pair at some level of the tree is hashed with itself.
 The final hash is known as the root.
 In this system the SHA3-256 algorithm is used for the hashing process.